 The Institute’s mission is twofold: to resource professionals through our training programmes and courses, and to impact educational and social policy through meaningful research that can make a difference to the lives of young people.

 Mike founded Releasing Potential in 2001 after working for many years as a teacher of physical education in mainstream schools.
 Mike’s vision was to find ways of working with young people who were disengaged from education, through alternative educational models encouraging self-esteem and self-reliance.
 Since then, Releasing Potential has grown into a much larger charity and is now also a Department-for-Education registered Independent School.
-Mike’s work with the Releasing Potential Institute involves teaching on the NVQ Level 3 in ‘The Management of Challenging Behaviour’ to which he brings significant expertise as an educator.
+Mike’s work with the Releasing Potential Institute involves internal verification on the NCFE Level 3 and Level 4 in ‘The Management of Challenging Behaviour’ to which he brings significant expertise as an educator.

 Releasing Potential Institute